BrianHicks/brianthicks.com/content/post/sets-member-size.md

 An empty set does not contain any values by definition, so we return `False`.

 If we have a non-empty set, we do a couple of checks.
-First, if the item and the head are equal we're done, return `True` This is the base case for non-empty sets.

-If the item we're looking for is less than the head, we recurse down the left tree.
+First, if the item we're looking for is less than the head, we recurse down the left tree.
 Otherwise, we recurse down the right tree.
+If neither of those are true, the item and the head are equal, so we return `True`.

 ### Lost and Found